lhtin/You-Dont-Know-JS/scope & closures/ch4.md

 ## Chicken Or The Egg?

 There's a temptation to think that all of the code you see in a JavaScript program is interpreted line-by-line, top-down in order, as the program executes.
-While that is substantially true, there's one part of that assumption which can lead to incorrect thinking about your program.
+While that is __substantially__(大部分) true, there's one part of that assumption which can lead to incorrect thinking about your program.

 Consider this code: